Soumyakanta-Sahoo/Soumyakanta-Sahoo/README.md

 ### Hi there, I'm Soumyakanta Sahoo! 👋

 I'm a **passionate developer** who loves building innovative tech solutions.
-With a strong background in **Python, AI, Web Development, and C++**, I aim to create impactful projects that solve real-world problems.
-Currently, I'm working on **Smart Traffic Optimization using ChOA Algorithm**, exploring ways to make urban mobility smarter and more efficient! 🚦✨
+With expertise in **Python, AI, Web Development, and C++**, I strive to create impactful projects that solve real-world problems.
+Currently, I'm working on **Smart Traffic Optimization using ChOA Algorithm**, aiming to make urban mobility smarter and more efficient! 🚦✨

 ---

-### 🚀 About Me:
+## 🚀 About Me

 - 🔭 **Currently Working On:** Smart Traffic Optimization With ChOA Algorithm
 - 🌱 **Currently Learning:** AI, Machine Learning
 - 💡 **Expertise In:** Python, AI, Web Development, C++